A panel of national security, intelligence, and other officials cleared Guantánamo detainee Mohamedou Ould Slahi for release on 2 June 2016. Read more

-As Mohamedou Ould Slahi is still in Guantánamo Bay and unable to speak about his book himself, his incredible, moving story is being brought to life by celebrities who have been touched by his story.
+As Mohamedou Ould Slahi has been unable to speak about his book himself, his incredible, moving story is being brought to life by celebrities who have been touched by his story.

 You can read Mohamedou’s full story here.